 These errors are not common but they do occur and, ultimately, you have to seek guidance from the staff to complete payment at the checkout.

-Inappropriate self checkout service has also been linked with increased number of walkaways.
-Imagine someone getting only a couple of snacks and then checkout through these lanes.
+Inappropriate self-checkout service has also been linked with an increased number of walkaways.
+Imagine someone getting only a couple of snacks and then checking out through these lanes.
 If there are any issues with the payment, the buyer would prefer to leave the items instead of getting back in the cashier-operated lane especially if it’s crowded.

 Another issue is often presented with products that have faulty barcodes.
 The cashier would still need to walk in and enter the code manually.
-No point of getting in self checkout out after all?
+No point in getting in self-checkout after all?

 Is Self Checkout Useful?